gerlichlab/looptrace-regionals-vis/docs/using-the-plugin.md

 1. 0 or 1 files of each of the following types, per field of view, organized into a folder that has the same field of view name as the ZARR, e.g. `P0001`.
 There must be at least 1 of these 3 files present:
     - A `*_rois.csv` file: unfiltered regional spots
     - A `*_rois.proximity_accepted.csv` file: regional spots after discarding those which are too close together
-    - A `*_rois.proximity_accepted.nuclei_labeled.csv` file: regional spots after proximity-based filtration and filtration for inclusion in nuclei
+    - A `*_rois.proximity_accepted.nuclei_labeled.csv` file: regional spots after proximity-based filtration and labeling attribution of ROIs/spots to nuclei

 ### File format notes
 * For each spot, the following must be parsed: